pudly/schmopera-hugo/content/articles/nicole-brooks-on-obeah-opera.md

 ---
-title: Nicole Brooks on Obeah Opera
+title: "Nicole Brooks on Obeah Opera"
 ---

 ### What can people expect from an "a cappella theatrical epic"?